simonw/til/llms/rg-pipe-llm-trick.md

 184:    t.index ["user_id"], name: "index_read_ribbons_on_user_id"
 ...
 ```
 For the purposes of feeding code into a large language model those line numbers are just wasted tokens.
-Using `-H` removes them:
+Using `-N` removes them:
 ```bash
 rg -N read_ribbons
 ```